smartfog/fogflow/doc/en/source/ngsildbasediotintegration.rst

 **Step 10**:Thinbroker will notify the analytical data to Orion broker as in step No 9, Orion broker has subscribed for the analytical data.

 **Step 11**:Open the device dashboard in your web browser by using URL: **<IoT-DeviceIP>:3000/device/monitor**.
-After 1 minut (its depend on FogFunction losic of step no 8).
-The status of water001  should be "off"
+After 1 minut (its depend on FogFunction losic of step no 8.) the status of water001  should be "off"

 .. figure:: figures/status.png